BHC Communications: History

 The firm was originally incorporated in 1977 as BHC, Incorporated by Chris-Craft Industries to hold its two existing incorporated independent television stations, KCOP Television (KCOP in Los Angeles) and Oregon Television (KPTV in Portland, Oregon), within BHC's Chris-Craft Television subsidiary.
 That same year, Chris-Craft purchased a share of 20th Century Fox.
 In 1981, the 20th Century Fox share, then at 20 percent, was traded for 19% of United Television.
-United owned three other television stations: independent KMSP-TV in Minneapolis, ABC affiliate KTVX in Salt Lake City, and NBC-affiliated KMOL-TV (now WOAI-TV) in San Antonio.
+United owned three other television stations: independent KMSP-TV in Minneapolis, ABC affiliate KTVX in Salt Lake City, and NBC affiliate KMOL-TV (now WOAI-TV) in San Antonio.

 Warner Communications, Inc. purchased a 42.5 percent share in BHC for $200 million in convertible preferred stock.
 With the Time, Inc./Warner Communications, Inc. merger into Time-Warner, Inc., BHC got a return of some stock held by Warner, cash, and Time Warner convertible preferred stock in Time Warner, a total of valued at $2.3 billion over a six-year period.
 With this settlement, BHC was reincorporated as BHC Communications, Inc. with stock restructured with two classes of stock giving Chris-Craft most of the voting power.
 Some BHC's shares were distributed to other Warner stockholders made it a publicly traded corporation.
 Some the payment were used to buy back BHC class A shares.
 WWOR-TV, an independent station (and national superstation) in the New York City area, was purchased in 1992 for $313 million.
 In 1995, United Sales Enterprises was formed to hand national spot advertising time for all BHC/United stations.

 Chris-Craft TV teamed up with MCA Television for a syndicated programming block, Hollywood Premiere Network, for only the 1990–1991 season.
-In the early 1990s, BHC Television formed an alternative programming consortium, Prime Time Entertainment Network, with other station groups and Time Warner-owned Warner Bros.
+In the early 1990s, BHC formed an alternative programming consortium, Prime Time Entertainment Network, with other station groups and Time Warner-owned Warner Bros.
 Domestic Television that was planned to expand into the fifth television network.